Innmind/documentation/docs/testing/proofs.md

 In essence this proof does **exactly** the same thing as the previous test.

-Now if we want to generate mutiple scenarii:
+Now if we want to generate mutiple scenario:

 ```php
 use Innmind\BlackBox\{